-All students will be required to submit two essays on assigned topics (one by the end of week 4), to be discussed in tutorial.
+Students will be required to submit two essays on agreed topics (one by the end of MT week 4), each to be discussed in a tutorial.

 Suggested introductory reading:

 - Haruo Shirane, Tomi Suzuki, and David Lurie eds., The Cambridge History of Japanese Literature (Cambridge University Press, 2016) - Donald Keene, Seeds in the Heart: Japanese Literature from Earliest Times to the Late Sixteenth Century (Columbia University Press, 1999) - Haruo Shirane, Sonja Arntzen et al. eds., Traditional Japanese Literature (Columbia University Press, 2007) - Sumie Jones and Ken Watanabe eds., An Edo Anthology: Literature from Japan's Mega-City, 1750-1850 (University of Hawai'i Press, 2013)